Operational clarity for daily work

 Who performs deep cleaning in hotels?

-• Deep cleaning in hotels can be performed by:
+• It can be handled by:

 • - External cleaning companies